-Favona homicide: Second shooting, this time fatal, at the same property a month later
+Favona, Auckland, homicide: Second shooting, this time fatal, at the same property a month later

-Just over a month ago, a man was critically injured after allegedly being shot at a house in South Auckland.
+Just over a month ago, a man was critically injured after allegedly being shot at a house in Auckland.
 This week, a woman was found dead at the same property.

 Residents on the street - Calthorp Close, in Favona - have had enough, with some calling for the people at the property to leave.